jguerinet/Morf/README.md

 ## Instructions
 [![Release](https://jitpack.io/v/com.guerinet/form-generator.svg)](https://jitpack.io/#com.guerinet/form-generator)

 To include this in your project, you can add it with Gradle by using [JitPack](https://jitpack.io).
-Replace X.X.X below with the latest version found on the [Releases](https://github.com/jguerinet/form-generator/releases) page:
+Replace X.X.X below with the latest version found on the above or on the  [Releases](https://github.com/jguerinet/form-generator/releases) page:

     repositories {
         maven { url "https://jitpack.io" }